ashishgupta1350/Book_Log/README.md

 * "Expected Returns" – Ilmanen (Chapters on macro indicators)
 * “Dual Momentum” – Gary Antonacci
 * Some sections of Stan Weinstein’s “Secrets for Profiting” (Chapters on relative strength and stage analysis)
+* One up on wall street - Peter Lynch
 ---

 ## 📈 Trading & Investing Books